hujhax/austin-improv-wiki/Risen.md

 * Andre Renard: Under Paris - [[Jordan T. Maxwell]]
 * Darnell Hackworth: The Dog Handler - [[Brently Heilbron]] & Ambrosia

-The improv cast then did a full length narrative based on the monologue they just heard, taking us anywhere from China to Antarctica, island postwar economy to the Paris underground, through the panic of the outbreak to the front lines of the Z War and back again.
-Each week brought a new world, a new story, a new tale of survival or decimation.
+The improv cast then did a full length narrative inspired by the monologue.
+This could be considered a modified Armando format.

-[[Jason Vines]] was in charge of makeup effects for the show. [[Bryan Curry]] did scoring and sound effects, and [[Mark Shoemaker]] ran lights.
+[[Jason Vines]] was designed makeup effects for the show including latex zombie masks and blood effects. [[Bryan Curry]] did scoring and sound effects, and [[Mark Shoemaker]] designed and operated the lighting effects.

 ## Program Text
 What You Are About to Witness: